 If the meeting is virtual…

-The same strategies and best practices apply if you’re leading or participating in a phone or online meeting.
+The same strategies and best practices apply if you’re leading or participating in a phone or virtual meeting.
 For these meetings, allow a little extra preparation time to deal with any technical issues and resist the temptation to multi-task during the meeting.